lachenmayer/graphql-scraper/readme.md

 ## The schema

-You can check out an [auto-generated schema description here](doc/schema.md), but I recommend spinning up a [graphql-scraper-web](https://github.com/lachenmayer/graphql-scraper-web) instance and exploring the types interactively.
+You can check out an [auto-generated schema description here](doc/schema.md), but I recommend spinning up a [graphql-scraper-server](https://github.com/lachenmayer/graphql-scraper-server) instance and exploring the types interactively.
+You can also play around with the schema in the [live demo](https://graphqlbin.com/W6nkfX).

 ## Re-using the schema in your own projects